USNofSOT/Paul/docs/training.md

 The following document outlines the requirements and design for the bots (PAUL's) training system.
 The training system is responsible for tracking the training points and completion of training for targets.

-It is important to understand that these are 2 separate concepts

 **1. Training Points** (Trainer)
 > The points a user has earned for training others.
 This is used for example for rewards and commendations.

-**2. Trained Completion** (Trainee)
-> The completion of training for a user.
-This is used for example for eligibility for promotions.

 # Files
 Following is a list of files that are part of the training system.
 This excludes generic files like `config.py` and `models.py`.